Skip to content

 Gleadell St Market Quince Jam

-At the end of autumn, a little prior to Melbourne’s lockdown #4, figs at Gleadell St market were astoundingly good value.
+At the end of autumn, a little prior to Melbourne’s lockdown #4, quinces at Gleadell St market were astoundingly good value.
 Hence this jam that I’m pleased to share.
 Recipe courtesy of Taste.com.au, simple and sweet with only a little peel from the lemon added in order to candy as that worked so well in …

 Continue Reading